I am self employed. I had an accident at work. Can I make a Claim?

 Starting a claim as a self-employed person should not be difficult if you have read this guide.
 We are here to help you out.
 We offer a free legal consultation to evaluate the viability of your claim.
 We find the facts and then offer you the best advice on the way forward.

 In addition, we can tell you how much you will possibly receive.
 If a medical examination is required, we will also arrange it.
-So all you need to do is to use our contact details at the bottom of this guide, call us and get started right away.
+All you need to do is use our contact details at the bottom of this guide, call us, and get started right away.

 Claiming for compensation as a self-employed person can be very tricky.
 You need an experienced solicitor to build a solid case and increase your chances of getting the maximum possible amount.
 This is exactly who we are.

-We keep the interest of our clients at the forefront of everything we do, and that is why we do everything possible to get you the maximum possible compensation amount.
-You can contact us today and we will be glad to help you.
+We keep our clients’ interest at the forefront of everything we do, and that is why we do everything possible to get you the maximum possible compensation amount.
+You can contact us today, and we will be glad to help you.

 The time to take action is now.
 This guide has answered the major questions that people ask when it comes to a self-employed injury claim.
 However, if you still require further answers to any other questions you may have, please contact us immediately for free, so we can help you get the best outcome in your personal compensation claim.

 Our telephone contact is 0800 073 8804 if you need to call us.
-You can also contact us using our contact form or web chat function.
+You can also contact us using our contact form or webchat function.
 Call us now to discuss “self employed accident at work can I claim.”

-If you have had a accident at work find out how much compensation you can claim on a No Win No Fee basis also feel free to call us today for free legal advice.
+If you have had an accident at work, find out how much compensation you can claim on a No Win No Fee basis also feel free to call us today for free legal advice.

 This HSE link is all about health and safety for self employed workers.